The Fedosov deformation quantization for some induced symplectic connection: The Fedosov deformation quantization for a compatible symplectic connection

-Moreover, applying the definition (\ref{22}) to the $*$--product of functions depending only on spatial coordinates we see that their $*$-product is the usual pointwise multiplication of functions.
-But in the case we multiply two elements of the form
+Moreover, applying the definition from (\ref{22}) to the $*$--product of functions depending only on spatial coordinates we see that their $*$-product is the usual pointwise multiplication of functions.
+Provided that we multiply two elements of the form